Costa Rica Wildlife: Where to See These 19 Amazing Animals in the Wild

 Imagine hiking through the hot and humid rainforests of Costa Rica.
 Monkeys, wildlife, and the beating of your own heart are the only things interrupting the silence all around you.
 Then suddenly, the most brilliant blue flits past you, teasing you to follow wherever it goes.
 The elusive Blue Morpho butterfly is a sight to see in the wild.

-WHERE?
+WHERE to See Them?
 Throughout Costa Rica, near humid areas and forests.
-Finding one may be easier than photographing it - because just as soon as it lands and you focus, off it goes!
+Looking for them in the cloud forest is one of the cool things to do in Monteverde as you hike through the forest.
+And finding one may be easier than photographing it — just as soon as it lands and you focus, off it goes!

 Are you a nature lover?
 Eco traveler?
 Seeker of natural beauty?
 Photography Buff?
-If you answered YES to any of these questions, do yourself a favor and go to Costa Rica.
+If you are, do yourself a favor and go to Costa Rica.
 If you haven't yet visited this natural place, this is your year to see it.

 Where to Stay in Costa Rica to See Wildlife